modyo/modyo-docs/docs/brand/colors.md

 </tr>
 </table>

-### Associated Background Colors
+### Associated background colors

-All background colors are defined with the colors of the main palette and special colors with the following rule of use: <b>Apply 6% option up to 12%</b>
+All background colors are defined with the colors of the main palette and special colors with the following rule of use: <b>Apply 6% to 12% opacity</b>

 <table>
 <tr>